North Korea Has likely More In Store After Missile Test: US - UrduPoint

 The missile appears to have travelled higher and further than any previous ICBM tested by the nuclear-armed country -- including one designed to strike anywhere on the US mainland.

-The Group of Seven nations and the EU called North Korea's latest launches a "blatant violation" of the country's obligations under UN Security Council resolutions in a joint statement Friday condemning the country's "reckless actions".
+Following the meeting, a group of 15 nations including permanent Security Council members Britain, France and the US -- but minus China and Russia -- released a joint statement urging UN member states, in particular UNSC members, to do more.

-State media photographs showed Kim, wearing his customary black leather jacket and dark sunglasses, striding across the tarmac in front of a huge missile, with other images of him cheering and celebrating the test launch with uniformed military top brass.
+"The DPRK is demonstrating its determination to continue advancing its weapons programme as it escalates its provocative behaviour -- and yet the Council has remained silent," said the statement, which included non-permanent Security Council members Brazil, Ireland and Norway, as well as Germany, Japan and South Korea.

-- 'Monster missile' - Known as the Hwasong-17, the giant ICBM was first unveiled in October 2020 and dubbed a "monster missile" by analysts.
+- 'Monster missile' - Known as the Hwasong-17, the giant ICBM launched Thursday was first unveiled in October 2020 and dubbed a "monster missile" by analysts.

 South Korea's military had estimated the range of the Thursday launch as 6,200 kilometres (3,900 miles) -- far longer than the last ICBM, the Hwasong-15, which North Korea tested in November 2017.